Golden geometric logo with the letter 'W' in the center, accompanied by the text 'AWARDS 2026' below.

 OUR 2026 SPONSORS ✨

-We are delighted to have a range of businesses as sponsor strengthening the region’s commitment to gender equality and inclusive growth.
+We had a range of businesses as sponsors, strengthening the region’s commitment to gender equality and inclusive growth.

 OUR GOLD SPONSORS